Arian-sdt/MCMC-Financial-Risk-Assessment/README.md

 This project models financial market risk using daily S&P 500 price data from Yahoo Finance.
 It estimates volatility with Bayesian methods, compares GARCH and stochastic volatility forecasts, simulates market paths, and evaluates simple volatility-based exposure strategies.

+For an indepth overview of the project refer to `ProjectReport.pdf`

 The project focuses on:

 - Bayesian GARCH(1,1) parameter estimation